pstorch/bahnhoefe.gpx/README.md

 Ready to use images are published at https://hub.docker.com/r/pstorch/rsapi/

-## Elasticsearch

-Elasticsearch is used as backend for all the data (Stations, Photos and Photographers).

-For testing purpose is is possible to start a local Elasticsearch instance with `elastic-start.sh` with some testdata.
-Use `elastic-stop.sh` to shut it down.
-The testdata contains only a very small subset of the production Elastic.

-By default RSAPI expects an Elasticsearch instance running on localhost port 9200.
-You can start this testinstance or as an alternative you can set the environment parameter to the production instance `-e "ELASTIC_BASE_URL=http://94.136.168.53"`.

 ## Maria DB

 For local testing purpose you can start a MariaDB in docker with `mariadb-start.sh`.